rbogumila/rbogumila/README.md

 ## Hi there 👋

+I am currently learning Data Analytics @TuringCollege (SQL, Tableau, Python) Soon I will fill up my github with portfolio material as for now, Thank you for visiting! ✌︎

 <!--
 **rbogumila/rbogumila** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.